 Eventually as the road approaches the Strait things pick-up.
 The turns twist more and come closer together.
 A few sub-20mph hairpin turns season the mix.
 This section, starting at Shadow and extending all the way to the junction with Highway 101, is by far the most fun part of the highway.

-A sign near Twin Beach warns about possible slides for good reason.
-The roadway was recently damaged by several slides in December 2020 and is only now, in late June 2021, returning to full operation.
+A sign near Twin Beach warns about possible slides and for good reason; the roadway was damaged in December 2020 and remained closed for several months.
 Check the Washington Department of Transportation site linked in the References & Resources section at the end of this article for current road conditions.

 The Strait of Juan de Fuca Scenic Byway continues into the Makah Indian Reservation where it ends at Neah Bay.
-Neah Bay at the end of the byway, as well as Cape Flattery which is 8 miles farther on Cape Flattery Road, are worth a visit.
-The additional 30 miles along the Strait, and the road to Cape Flattery are certainly impressive; however, at present the Makah have closed the reservation due to Covid until October 1st 2021.
-Save a ride to these notable landmarks for another day, and instead turn south to Sappho and Forks at junction with WA-113.
+Neah Bay at the end of the byway, as well as Cape Flattery, which is 8 miles farther on Cape Flattery Road, are worth a visit.
+The additional 30 miles along the Strait, and the road to Cape Flattery are certainly impressive.
+Take the ride out and back, or save those notable landmarks for another day and instead keep riding south on WA-112 to the junction with WA-113 and on to Sappho and Forks.

 Riding the Peninsula’s West Side